 Water advocacy- The lack of access to clean water for villagers deserves the public’s attention.
 Unfortunately, the isolated position of villagers hinders their ability to speak out and demand their right to water.
 To aid these communities GRAVIS has partnered with the media, other NGO’s, and local and national governments to promote water rights for the poor.

 Studies on Water Security- GRAVIS has published many reports on the status of water security in Rajasthan.
 Titles include: “Harvesting the Rains in the Thar," “Drinking Water Crisis in Rural Rajasthan," "Not Letting a Drop Go to Waste", "Traditional Agricultural and Water Harvesting Technologies", "Drought Lives" and “Fluorosis in Rajasthan”.
-We have also publish two periodicals on drinking water issues: Soch Paani Ki in Hindi and Water Wheel in English.
+We publish two periodicals on drinking water issues: Soch Paani Ki in Hindi and Water Wheel in English.

 Trainings on Animal Husbandry- In addition to training paravets, GRAVIS has also undertaken an effort to educate the general public on livestock health.
 Trainings cover topics such as routine cattle care, common diseases and basic cures, nutrition and hygiene of cattle, as well as maximization of milk production.